fluencelabs/gitbook-docs/js-sdk/3_in_depth.md

 ): void;
 ```

-* `peer` - the Fluence Peer instance where the handler should be registered.
-The peer can be ommited.
+- `peer` - the Fluence Peer instance where the handler should be registered.
+The peer can be omitted.
 In that case the default Fluence Peer will be used instead
-* `serviceId` - the name of the service id.
-If the service was defined with the default service id in aqua code, this argument can be ommited.
+- `serviceId` - the name of the service id.
+If the service was defined with the default service id in aqua code, this argument can be omitted.
-* `service` - the handler for the service.
+- `service` - the handler for the service.

 Depending on whether or not the services was defined with the default id the number of overloads will be different.
 In the case it **is defined**, there would be four overloads: